paris-phan/productivity-tracker/README.md

 ---

 ## Overview
 A cross-platform logger for macOS, iOS, and Windows to track app usage, website activity, and user interaction.
-Data syncs to a central server for processing and insights.
+Data syncs to a central server for processing and insights to help with user productivity

 ### Key Features
 - Track time on apps and websites.